 - 1 teaspoon dried basil

-- In a large mixing, combine the water, sugar and yeast.
-Let rest for 5 minutes.
+- In a large mixing bowl, combine the water, sugar and yeast.
+Let rest 2 minutes.
 Stir in the olive oil and salt.

 - Using the dough hook, gradually stir in 3 cups of the flour, until a dough forms.
-Increase speed to medium high and mix for 5 minutes, adding more flour 1/2 cup at a time until dough is tacky.
+Increase speed to medium and mix for 5 minutes, adding more flour ¼ cup at a time until dough is tacky.

 - Spread 4 tablespoons of melted butter in each bottom of two 9x13-inch baking dishes; set aside.

 - Divide the dough in half.
-Roll each half into a rough 9x13-inch rectangle and transfer to the buttered baking dishes.
+On a lightly floured surface, roll each half into a rough 9x13-inch rectangle and transfer to the buttered baking dishes.
 Press to fit into corners of the pans.
 Brush with 1 more tablespoon of melted butter each.
 Tightly cover with plastic wrap and let rise at room temperature for 1 hour.

-- While dough is rising, make the breadstick seasoning: Combine all seasoning ingredients in a small bowl; set aside.
+- Combine breadsticks seasoning ingredients in a small bowl; set aside.

 - Preheat oven to 475°F.